Davsan88/guidesAndNotes/React/react-useEffect()-guide.md

 2. **Use Cleanup Functions**:
    - For effects like event listeners, timers, or subscriptions, always clean up to avoid memory leaks.

+3. **Use Multiple `useEffect` Hooks**:
+   - Instead of writing one large effect, split logic into multiple `useEffect` hooks for readability and maintainability.

+---